A pair of large Imari vases made of porcelain, 19th century

 Pair of large Imari porcelain vases from 1800, monumental pair of Japanese vases measuring 165 cm in height, in excellent condition.

-They are painted with dense decoration featuring geometric and floral motifs, polychrome, with shades of blue and red dominating on a white background.
+They are painted with dense decoration featuring geometric and floral motifs, polychrome, with a white background dominated by shades of blue and red.
 The body of the vases is adorned with Greek elements and gold accents, and in the center are four reserves painted with plants, floral motifs, and birds.
 The long neck with a wide flared shape is finished with a serrated edge and decorated with flowers on the inside.

 They bear a mark at the bottom, as shown in the detailed photo.